-- Verify that the contractor’s quality control records are submitted timely and that results comply with contract requirements.
+- Verify that the contractor’s quality control records are submitted in a timely manner and that results comply with contract requirements.

-- Ensure that the contractor does required nondestructive testing and that you select the random locations for nondestructive testing when specified.
+- Make sure that the contractor does required nondestructive testing and that you select the random locations for nondestructive testing when specified.

 For details of measurement and payment, review contract specifications.
 Make any necessary measurements and counts.